• Skip to primary navigation

 Flaky crust, chicken, and leeks make one of my favorite pies: chicken and leek pie.

-I love pies, I got to know them while living in the UK, and I have been making one savory pie or another regularly for many years now.
-This chicken and ham pie, for instance, I can't even recall how many times I've baked it.
+I love pies.
+I got to know them while living in the UK, and I have been making one savory pie or another regularly for many years now.
+I can't even recall how many times I've baked this chicken and ham pie, for instance.
 Or try the Chicken Mushroom and Leek Pie or the Cast-Iron Skillet Shepherd's Pie.

-This is a great pie not only to have for a family lunch or dinner but also something to make for guests or to take on a picnic.
+This is a great pie not only for a family lunch or dinner but also for guests or to take on a picnic.
 It also makes a nice, easy-going Easter brunch meal, for instance.
-It looks and tastes festive enough, but it is also quite quick and easy to make.
+It looks and tastes festive, but it is also quick and easy to make.

 • Ingredients